 The Eco Explorers Program aims to promote environmental awareness and stewardship and to enhance scientific literacy in order to empower the citizens of the State of New Jersey.
 The program’s environmental education activities include virtual classrooms and participation in community events.

-We will be offering an all-day, Monday-Friday, four-week summer program for current 6th, 7th, and 8th grade students from July 11, 2022 to August 5, 2022.
+We will be offering an all-day, Monday-Friday, four-week summer program for current 6th, 7th, and 8th grade students from July 10 through August 4, 2023.
 This program combines recreational activities, environmental education lessons, computer technology lessons, and guided field trips to notable natural sites and water resource management facilities in the Passaic River basin and Newark Bay.
-Project staff will lead the tours and present lessons in computer and science labs on the campus of Montclair State University.
-Students will be taught how to use software used by scientists and other professionals and apply these skills toward exercises relevant to the sites and topics of the tours.
+Project staff will lead the tours and present lessons in classrooms and science labs on the campus of Montclair State University.
+Students will be taught how to use instruments and software used by scientists and other professionals and apply these skills toward exercises relevant to the sites and topics of the tours.

 In addition to our summer program, we offer free guest lectures focused on environmental science and ecology.
 The lectures run for 40 minutes to 60 minutes depending on the specific lecture’s activities and content.
-Our target audience is elementary and middle school students from 4 to 8 grade.
-The lessons are offered virtually and in person until the end of the 2020-2021 scholastic year.
-Teachers can choose as many lessons as they are interested in.
+The lessons are offered virtually and in person and teachers can choose as many lessons as they are interested in.
 To schedule lessons, please contact us at the email address or phone number listed below.